Speakers & Panelists

 CTTACC Conference Co-Chair

-Professor of Surgery & Chief of Trauma, Critical Care and Acute Care Surgery, COL US Army Reserve
+Professor of Surgery & Chief of Trauma, Critical Care & Acute Care Surgery

 Dr. Martin Schreiber is Chief of Trauma, Critical Care and Acute Care Surgery at Oregon Health & Science University.
 He is the chief of Region 10 of the American College of Surgeons Regional Committees on Trauma and as such he supervises the ACS Committees in Alaska, Washington, Oregon and Idaho.
 He has been deployed to Iraq and Afghanistan and he has served as the Joint Theater Trauma System Director.
 Dr. Schreiber is also the director of the Trauma Research Laboratory at OHSU.
 The Trauma Research Lab has been continuously funded by federal sources since 2001.
 Lab research interests include resuscitation of hemorrhagic shock, hemorrhage control and development of novel blood products.
 Current funding sources include the NIH, US Army, US Air Force and private industry.
 The lab is engaged in over 30 investigational protocols at OHSU.
 Dr. Schreiber is considered a leader in the trauma community and he has been an invited speaker throughout the United States and around the world.

-Chief, Joint Trauma System Defense Center of Excellence for Trauma, US Army Institute of Surgical Research—Houston, TX
+Chief, Joint Trauma System Defense Center of Excellence for Trauma

 Colonel Stacy Shackelford is the Chief, Joint Trauma System Defense Center of Excellence for Trauma, Joint Base San Antonio and practices as an attending trauma surgeon at San Antonio Military Medical Center.